-St Austell Event: 26th September 2020 St Austell Arts Centre
+St Austell Event: Date tbc St Austell Arts Centre

 Norah Blaney left a wonderful oral history legacy in recordings of conversations she had with Londoner Derek Hunt in the 1970s.
 These recordings have now been stored at the British Library sound archive.
 We are sharing extracts from these conversations with local historians and matching Norah's reminiscences with playbills, photographs and recordings to create a timeline of events in the career of Blaney & Farrar.

 We are working with local musicians to recreate the Blaney & Farrar double act, tracking down out-of-print sheet music and transcribing words and music from recordings almost a century old.